Douglas & Angus Esates

 Today, the Homestead and the Hirsel Walks (open 365 days of the year) provide visitors to the Hirsel with a fascinating day out in the beautiful surrondings of Hirsel Estate Policies.

-A Car Parking charge of £2.50 per car is made to visitors to the Hirsel - alternatively regular visitors may choose to purchase a Season Ticket at a cost of £15 per annum and become a Friend of the Hirsel - allowing them entry to the Hirsel's visitor facilities throughout the year.
+An entry charge of £2.50 per car is made to visitors to the Hirsel enabling them to enjoy the facilities provided by the Estate and assisting in the cost of maintaining the walks around the Lake and in Dundock Wood.
+Regular visitors may choose to purchase a Season Ticket at a cost of £15 per annum and become a Friend of the Hirsel - allowing them entry to the Hirsel's visitor facilities throughout the year.

-Season Tickets can be purchased from either Carole at the Tea Room or Barbara at the Homestead Gift Shop.
+Season Tickets can be purchased from Carole at the Tea Room.

 The Museum